Lumin0l/Bottega_Fullstack_Module_11/redis/redis_00_intro.md

 127.0.0.1:6379>
 ```

+### GETSET

+- SET overrides values without checks, by typing **GETSET**, you will override the previous value, but it will return what was stored as a sort of measure.

 ## Key Structure

 - In redis we don't have tables, so data is structured in key-value pairs.

 - To create those key - value pairs, it is recommended to set an ID first.
 For example, we want to do a key that tracks likes, we would do it like this:
 - `SET 102:like_count 0` -> where 0 is the value we set as a starter.

 ## Incrementing and Decrementing